MadisonMadi/Staff-Helper/README.md

 - /staffhelp showitem ➜ Show Item Message
-  - You can showcase an item simply by holding it in your hand, then type in chat [ item] (no space).
+  - You can showcase an item simply by holding it in your hand, then type in chat '[ item]' (no space).

 - /staffhelp sitting Sitting Message